 I had some friends over for a tea party.
 It has started to grow warm in here, and I thought of preparing iced tea.
 Iced tea with its refreshing coolness is a welcome break during a warm afternoon.

 Along with it there were different snacks – golgappa, churmur, and dahi vada.
 I served the snacks in the Stacko Food Stand provided by Gitadini.
-The Stacko with it single serving bowls is great for parties, and you can serves appetizers to desserts in each bowl.
+The Stacko with it single serving bowls is great for parties, and you can serves appetizers to desserts in each bowl, and if you want to get snacks in other parts, you can get a vending machine for your home or business since there are sites like Newcastle vending machine service that offer great options for this.
 Its a great accent to a party table.
 The colorful bowl adds a vibrancy to the table, and also the single serving bowls is a good hygiene technique if you are hosting a party.

 - 1 quart of water

 - ¼ cup tea leaves

 - 1 tablespoon freshly julienne ginger

 - ½ cup granulated sugar

 - 1/8 cup lemon juice

 - Fresh mint leaves to garnish (optional)